NawarA/public/readme.md

   // set the iframe src to the paper iframe.src = `https://bytez-staging.web.app/read/${publisher}/${posterId}?_c=${config}`;

-  const listenForSuccess = ({ data, origin }) => {
+  // the iframe is only visible when a paper loads const listenForSuccess = ({ data, origin }) => {
     if (origin.includes("bytez")) {
       if (data === "1") {
         div.style.display = "unset";
       }
+      // remove listener
       window.removeEventListener("message", listenForSuccess);
     }
   };